Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 Borrow from a future baseline

-Safeguard facilities may apply to borrow baseline from the following financial year.
-The facility’s baseline will decrease by the borrowed amount the following year, plus:
+Responsible emitters may apply to borrow from the facility's baseline in the following financial year.
+The facility’s baseline will then decrease by the borrowed amount the following year, plus:

 • 2% interest for the 2024–25 and 2025–26 financial years